About KONGSBERG DP systems

-We offer a full range of dynamic positioning systems to keep the vessel within specified position and heading limits.
-These systems are designed to minimise fuel consumption and wear and tear on the
+We offer a full range of dynamic positioning systems that are designed to minimise fuel consumption and wear and tear on the

 - Drill ships